 But let me ask you a question.
 What would you have given to know, in 1995, exactly how the internet was going to change your industry?
 What moves would you have made?

 We have that chance right now.
-Because AI isn't new, it's just the latest in a series of massive technological shifts that follow the same predictable patterns.
+While the concept of AI has been evolving for decades, the current wave represents a new chapter in technological advancement, one that shares patterns with previous shifts, yet brings distinct challenges and opportunities.
 If you understand the playbook from the printing press and the internet, you can stop guessing about AI and start making smart, strategic moves.

 So let's cut through the noise.
 This isn't about sci-fi; it's about business history.
 And history gives us a roadmap.